lhr-solar/Power-Generation-Sunscatter/README.md

 ---

 ## Assembly and Testing

+> These instructions may be outdated for layout revision 3.3.0.

 The board should be assembled and tested in sections to ensure proper functioning.
 Assembly should go through the following sections in order: